tianhao-ai/Detecting-Machine-Generated-Text-COMP90051-2023S1-Project-1/README.md

 domain 1 | 3,500 | 122,000 |
 domain 2 | 400 | 100 |

-The project training dataset consists of human-written and machine-generated instances across two domains, each marked by significant imbalance.
+The project training dataset consists of human-written and machine-generated instances across two domains, each marked by significant imbalance, which means that the model should address the issue of unbalanced data.
 Each instance in the JSON files includes a preprocessed prompt and text, and initial exploratory data analysis has revealed distinct differences in prompt/text lengths and their standard deviations between human and machine sources.
-For the detail of EDA you could visit the file `exploratory_data_analysis.ipynb`
+For the detail of EDA, you could visit the file `exploratory_data_analysis.ipynb`
 # LGBM Classifier